How to Improve the Quality of Your Life in Old Age

 - are lucky enough to enjoy better health than most people their age.

-The average person simply grows old despite his desire to retain his youth, so it is very important for older people to be realistic.
+The average person simply grows old despite his desire to retain his youth, so it is very important for people to plan for this eventuality.

 Doing this makes the aging process much easier to deal with psychologically and also creates safer and healthier living situations.